alaym3/DTU_MLOps_FinalProject/reports/README.md

 >
 > Answer:

---- How did you configure experiments?
-Did you make use of config files?
-Explain with coding examples of how you would run a experiment.
-Answer length: 50-100 words.
-We decided that an argument parser was not needed if we implemented Hydra.
+--- We decided that an argument parser was not needed if we implemented Hydra.
 Therefore, we created a model_config.yaml file that allowed us to change the chosen hyperparameters of the model training.
 We were interested in testing different kinds of models (bert-base-uncased and distilbert-base-uncased) and different batch sizes, learning rates, weight decays and training epochs.
-Inside the model script (train_model_hydra.py), we created a function in which we passed the hyperparameters in this way:
+Inside the model script (train_model.py), we created a function in which we passed the hyperparameters in this way:

-`@hydra.main(config_path="config", config_name="model_config.yaml")`
+`@hydra.main(config_path="config", config_name="model_config.yaml")` <br>
-`def main(cfg):`
+`def main(cfg):` <br>
-`model_name = cfg.model`
+`model_name = cfg.model` <br>
-`model = AutoModelForSequenceClassification.from_pretrained(model_name, num_labels=2)`
+`model = AutoModelForSequenceClassification.from_pretrained(model_name, num_labels=2)` <br>

-To run the model with non-default hyperparameters we would run:
+To run the model with non-default hyperparameters we would run: <br>
-`python train_model_hydra.py model="bert-base-uncased"` ---
+`python train_model_hydra.py model="distilbert-base-uncased"` ---

 ### Question 13